This User Manual provides instructions on how to use the PFLOTRAN-OGS flow models:

-The Gas-water module (GAS_WATER) also describes a two-phase flow model.
+The Gas-water module (GAS_WATER) describes a two-phase flow model.
 In this case each phase may contain both components: the aqueous phase may contain dissolved gas, and the gas phase may contains vapourised water.
 The module solves a molar balance equation for each component and an energy equation to account for thermal effects.
 For more details see the Mathematical formulation of Gas-Water in the theory guide.

 The Black Oil Model is a common fluid treatment in reservoir simulation.
 In this treatment, gas is allowed to dissolve in the reservoir oil phase.
 The amount of dissolved gas in the oil is parameterized by the oil saturation pressure, commonly known as the bubble point.
 Oil properties such as the formation volume factor (volume of oil at reservoir conditions/volume of oil at surface conditions), enthalpy and viscosity will generally be functions of pressure and bubble point.
 See Mathematical formulation of the Black Oil Model in the theory guide.